Teacher Loan Forgiveness

 Q: What if my school moves out of low income status within my first five years of teaching?

-A: If your school meets the above requirements for at least one year of your teaching service, but does not meet these requirements during subsequent years, your subsequent years of teaching at the school may be counted toward the required five complete and consecutive academic years of teaching.
+A: If your school or educational service agency is included in the Teacher Cancellation Low Income directory for at least one year of your teaching service, but is not included during subsequent years, your subsequent years of teaching at the school or educational service agency will still be counted toward the required five complete and consecutive academic years of teaching.

 Q: I am certain that my school is considered low income, but when I enter the school name in the TCLI directory search, it does not appear.